AdobeDocs/journey-optimizer.it-IT/help/using/landing-pages/create-lp.md

 >[!NOTE]
 >
->In caso contrario, non è stato rilevato alcun avviso.
+>Se questo pulsante non è visualizzato, non è stato rilevato alcun avviso.

 Possono verificarsi due tipi di avvisi:

 * **Avvisi** consulta consigli e best practice. <!--For example, a message will display if -->

-* **Errori** impedisce la pubblicazione della pagina di destinazione purché non siano state risolte.
-Ad esempio, se manca l’URL della pagina principale riceverai un avviso.
+* **Errori** impedisci la pubblicazione della pagina di destinazione se non sono risolti.
+Ad esempio, se manca l’URL della pagina principale, verrà visualizzato un avviso.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->

 >[!CAUTION]
 >
-> Risolvere tutti i problemi **errore** avvisi prima della pubblicazione.
+> È necessario risolvere tutti **errore** avvisi prima della pubblicazione.

 <!--The settings and elements checked by the system are listed below.
 You will also find information on how to adapt your configuration to resolve the corresponding issues.